Table of Contents

 Here are the main factors involved in the industrial pump selection process:

-When choosing a pump, you need to consider the layout and environment of the plant where the unit will be installed.
-Your considerations should include:
+When choosing industrial pumps, you need to consider the layout and environment of the plant where the unit will be installed.
+You should be able to answer questions about the pump’s operating conditions, like:

 • Will the pump be submerged?